 'Magnetic storms also upset radio signals, which are bounced off Earth's ionosphere (the outermost layer of our atmosphere) as a sort of natural relay station.
 Magnetic storms can completely wipe out radio communication around Earth's Poles for days.
 Communications from ground to satellites and back are also upset due to the effect of the disturbed state of the ionosphere on those signals.
 So much modern information is relayed by satellite, from GPS to automated teller machines, that even day-to-day business disruptions can occur.
-On the ground, magnetic storms affect the strength of Earth's magnetic fields.
-The changes in the field can produce

-Electrical currents caused by magnetic storms from the Sun can overload and upset power grids power lines and transformers, and confosive electrical currents in gas and oil pipelines.
+Qn the ground, magnetic storms affect the strength of Earth's magnetic fields.
+The changes in the field can produce surges in power lines and transformers, and contosive electrical currents in gas and oil pipelines.
 The 1989 Quebec incident showed just how disruptive space weather effects can be, even to us on the surface of the Earth.

 Astronauts live and work in space on the Space Station, and even when they are inside, they can get high doses of radiation during solar storms.
 In one week an adult can get the equivalent of 100 chest X-rays.
 With plans for astronauts to travel to the Moon and eventually to Mars, NASA must develop methods for forecasting, tracking solar storms, and providing shielding for astronauts who are directly exposed to space weather on a daily basis.